Operator SVD with Neural Networks via Nested Low-Rank Approximation: SVD via Nested Low-Rank Approximation

-While the joint nesting can be implemented directly using an autograd package with \eqref{eq:jnt_nested_lora_obj}, the overall training can be made almost twice as fast via manual gradient computation.
+Even though the joint nesting can be implemented directly using an autograd package with \eqref{eq:jnt_nested_lora_obj}, overall training can be nearly twice as fast via manual gradient computation.
 By the chain rule, the gradient can be computed as